Connections FROM Verizon

 -

-A Network Edge virtual device or devices.
+One or more Network Edge virtual devices.
 See the Network Edge docs for more information.

 -

-Service Profile for a service provider.
-For information on other non-Verizon service providers, see the Connecting to a Service Provider section.
+A service provider to which you want to connect.
+For information on service providers, see the Connecting to a Service Provider section.

 -